 Horseherb (Calyptocarpus vialis) can be hazardous for potted plants, competing for vital resources like water, nutrients, and sunlight, hindering growth and health.
 Its dense growth disrupts root systems, leading to damage and nutrient uptake issues.

 This invasive weed reduces the aesthetic appeal of potted plants and can cause drainage and root rot problems by obstructing proper drainage and ventilation.
-Eradication is challenging due to its resilient root system and fast regrowth.
+Eradication is challenging because of its resilient root system and fast regrowth.

 To maintain plant health, promptly address infestations through hand pulling, mulching, or selective herbicides.
 Regular monitoring and proper care prevent horseherb from dominating potted plants.